VirtualBrainLab/vbl-docs/docs/source/02_traj_planner/04_sensapex_link.md

 # Sensapex Link
-The Sensapex Link is a python server that allows any WebSocket compliant application (such as [Pinpoint (Neuropixels Trajectory Planner)](https://github.com/dbirman/NPTrajectoryPlanner/)) to have limited communication with [Sensapex uMp Micromanipulators](https://www.sensapex.com/products/ump-micromanipulators/)
+The Sensapex Link is a python WebSocket server that allows any WebSocket compliant application (such as [Pinpoint (Neuropixels Trajectory Planner)](https://github.com/dbirman/NPTrajectoryPlanner/)) to have limited communication with [Sensapex uMp Micromanipulators](https://www.sensapex.com/products/ump-micromanipulators/)

 **Table of Contents**
 - [Installation](installation)